Opening a joint savings account with a partner isn’t a decision that should be made lightly.

 What is a joint savings account?

-Joint bank accounts are accounts held by two or more people.
-They’re commonly held by couples but not exclusively so: friends, family, housemates and business partners are all examples of people who can open a joint savings account, but there are reasons why they would reconsider doing so.
+Joint savings accounts are accounts held by two or more people.
+They’re commonly held by couples but not exclusively so: friends, family, housemates and business partners are all examples of people who can open a joint savings account.
+But there are reasons why they would reconsider doing so.
 We’ll go into greater detail on these reasons later.